WinstarNZ/yourqs_dev_manual/readme.md

   - [1.3.
 File Structure](#13-file-structure)

 ## 1.2.
 Syntax and Naming Standards
 The current project is using multiple disciplines and approach from web development world.
 We have different coding standards for each language that we used in the project.
-As a developer, study some of the things here.
+As a developer, you need to study some of the things here to maintain a readable code to ensure the future progress of this project.
 - **Pug(HTML)**: - [https://pugjs.org/api/getting-started.html](https://pugjs.org/api/getting-started.html)
 - **CSS**: - [http://getbem.com/naming/](http://getbem.com/naming/)
 - **SCSS(CSS):** - [https://sass-lang.com/documentation/syntax](https://sass-lang.com/documentation/syntax)